microsoft/PowerToys/doc/Interns/MyFirstCommit.md

 9. Once all checks have passed, you can Complete the PR and the code is merged into the **dev** branch

 ## Your Mission, should you choose to accept it... (you really do want to) ##
 Inside the doc/interns folder in the PowerToys repo, create a new markdown file (*.md) that is named "alias/MyFirstCommit.md" with the *alias* folder being your github user alias.
-Inside the file, put your school name.
+Inside the file, put today's date.
 - commit it
 - push it
 - PR it